 Image source: http://www.thebauhub.com/members/371-barbara-raider

-Conclusion – Find out how your body metabolizes drugs!
+Be educated and proactive about your prescriptions – find out how your body metabolizes drugs!

 Want to learn more?